ashwinrayaprolu1984/jermit/docs/worklog.md

+March 8, 2018

+I am slowly piecing together a real Zmodem receiver.
+The code is slightly cleaner than Qodem's.
+Things are made a lot faster because I have Ymodem and Kermit already done, so there is lots of copypasta around for things like parsing a filename and opening it.
+Probably about one more hobby day away from a working download test.

 March 2, 2018

 I have a little bit of time to put into this, so let's see where it is